Vue.js Composition API in UniApp: Ref, Reactive, Computed, and Watch – A Hilarious Deep Dive! 🚀

 </template>

-Key takeaways about toRefs
+Key takeaways about toRefs:

 - Purpose: Allows you to destructure a reactive object while maintaining reactivity.